John Watson: I knew it was dangerous getting you into crap telly.

 Comments: Very nicely done fusion; the author has picked psychic powers that are a perfect fit for their respective wielders considering their personalities and abilities as seen in BBC canon.
 A suspenseful and action-packed story that had me on the edge of my seat more than once.

-Warnings: Sadly, the series grinds to an abrupt halt after 6 instalments, with no continuation in sight.
+Warnings: Sadly, the series grinds to an abrupt halt after 6 installments, with no continuation in sight.
 Still well worth the read, though.

 Synopsis: Some sort of combination between a crossover and an AU.
 Sherlock and John marry, have twin daughters then divorce, each of them taking one of the girls.
 The twins then meet accidentally at summer camp and decide to switch places.